 Can conceptualizing the brain in high-tech terms help relate self-understanding to social issues?

 The information in our brains is like the information on the Internet.
-At any given time on the Internet, individuals only see the information they have actively browsed or what has “popped in,” unsolicited, onto their screens.
-This is certainly also the case when it comes to interacting with our cyber-self.
+At any given time on the Internet, individuals only see the information they have actively browsed or what has "popped in," unsolicited, onto their screens.
+This is certainly also the case when interacting with our cyber-self.
 When it comes to their own cyber-spaces, people are cognizant of what they purposively think about or what cognitions or images enter their awareness triggered by internal and external stimuli and sometimes for unknown reasons.

 "Bugs," in our brain functioning, cyber-self, or both wreak havoc.
 Neural "hardware" and "software" bugs are associated with many medical and psychiatric problems.
 Bugs in cyber-self are problematic too.
 Can our own cyber-selves become corrupt, a mush so disrupted and degraded by life that erroneous data becomes indistinguishable from the good stuff?
 Can your cyber-self, like a suddenly popular but unprepared website, be overwhelmed by so many cognitions and emotions that it "crashes?"
 Is this what a nervous breakdown is?

 In this time of economic and social uncertainty, it seems appropriate for all of us to check our systems.
-Hardware and software “checkups” are essential for physical and mental health; examining cyber-self proper and one’s connection to it are needed for spiritual and ethical health.
-How many of the problems and irrationalities in our political, financial and health systems are reflective of vacillating, volatile, weak, or lost connection to “best practices of self” in addition to vacillating, volatile, weak, or lost connection to best practices in one’s area of expertise?
+Hardware and software "checkups" are essential for physical and mental health; examining cyber-self properly and one's connection to it are needed for spiritual and ethical health.
+How many of the problems and irrationalities in our political, financial, and health systems are reflective of vacillating, volatile, weak, or lost connection to "best practices of the self" in addition to vacillating, volatile, weak, or lost connection to best practices in one's area of expertise?